Mixbook/pub-dartlang/doc/pubspec.markdown

 If your package is an application, you don't usually need to specify [version constraints](glossary.html#version-constraint) for your dependencies.
 You will typically want to use the latest versions of the dependencies when you first create your app.
-Then you'll create and check in a lockfile that pins your dependencies to those specific versions.
-Specifying version constraints in your pubpsc then is usually redundant (though you can do it if you want).
+Then you'll create and check in a [pinned versions file](glossary.html#pin-file) that pins your dependencies to those specific versions.
+Specifying version constraints in your pubpsec then is usually redundant (though you can do it if you want).

 For a [library package](glossary.html#library-package) that you want users to reuse, though, it is important to specify version constraints.
 That lets people